 This course will consist of readings and discussions, including such topics as communication and political campaigns, the impact of communication mergers and break-ups, satellite transmission and current first amendment cases.
 The instructor will assign readings and topics that are current.

-COM 6513 - Seminar In Current Interpersonal Communication Topics
+COM 6513 - Seminar in Communication Topics II